 You'll learn how to implement, monitor and maintain switching in converged enterprise networks and how to plan, configure and verify the implementation of complex enterprise switching solutions using the Cisco Enterprise Campus Architecture.
 The course also covers the secure integration of virtual LANs (VLANs), wireless LANs (WLANs), voice, and video into campus networks.
 Comprehensive labs emphasise hands-on learning and practice to reinforce configuration skills.

 This course teaches you how to monitor and maintain complex, enterprise routed and switched Internet Protocol (IP) networks.
 Skills learned include the planning and execution of regular network maintenance, as well as support and troubleshooting using technology-based processes and best practices in a systematic and Information Technology Infrastructure Library (ITIL)-compliant approach.
 Extensive labs emphasise hands-on learning and practice to reinforce troubleshooting techniques.

 |* subject to a minimum of seven students on the course|

 Full time: Mondays (excluding bank holidays) and Wednesdays, 10am-5pm

 Payment must be made in full via eShop before the start of the course.
-Full payment of the fee will qualify you to a 10% discount for all four modules.
+Full payment of the fee will qualify you to a 10% discount for all three modules.